Real Estate Email Address Ideas and Recommendations

 For example, the Texas Real Estate Commission (TREC) requires that team names include the word “team” or “group” at the end of the name.
 That doesn’t mean your URL or email needs to include that, but it is something to keep in mind when creating a name.

 Words like “realty” are sometimes forbidden unless you are a broker yourself.
-But consult with your own state laws.
+But consult with your own state regulations.

 Things to Do After Getting Your Email